Mexican Black Rice with Squid Ink

 History & Origin

 Black rice is one of the most fascinating dishes born from the culinary encounter between Spain and Mexico.
 Although squid ink black rice has Mediterranean roots - especially in Catalan and Valencian cooking - in Mexico it took on its own identity through the ingredients of the Gulf of Mexico, where squid, octopus and seafood abound in warm waters.
 The Veracruz coast, shaped by centuries of Spanish and Caribbean influence, was the natural birthplace of this fusion.
-Veracruz cooks learned from Spanish sailors to use squid ink to colour and flavour rice, but incorporated serrano or jalapeño chiles for Mexican heat, epazote for its characteristic Gulf aroma, and local seafood stock that is more intense than European broths.
-Squid ink not only gives rice its dramatic black colour but also imparts a concentrated, slightly briny flavour that is unmatched.
+Veracruz cooks learned from Spanish sailors to use squid ink to color and flavor rice, but incorporated serrano or jalapeño chiles for Mexican heat, epazote for its characteristic Gulf aroma, and local seafood stock that is more intense than European broths.
+Squid ink not only gives rice its dramatic black color but also imparts a concentrated, slightly briny flavor that is unmatched.
 Combined with long-grain rice and Mexican seasonings, the result belongs clearly to both traditions without being identical to either.
 Today this rice is served in Mexican fine-dining restaurants and coastal Gulf homes as an expression of their rich shared gastronomic heritage.

 Estimated cost